Siddhartha, 9781529024043

 Summary

-Told in a simple, mythical style, Siddhartha is an inspirational classic by Hermann Hesse, winner of the Nobel Prize for Literature.
+Told in a simple mythical style, the story of Siddhartha is an inspirational classic by Hermann Hesse, winner of the Nobel Prize for Literature.

 Book Details